dspe/pvrEzCommentBundle/README.md

 - [x] Add moderating status for comment
 - [x] Send mail to administrator when a new comment should be approved
 - [x] Create an control interface to approve/reject comments
+- [ ] Notify visitor's part is not implemented yet
 - [ ] Add more documentation on php file and create a doc folder
 - [ ] Add a second security system like Akismet
 - [ ] Add PhpUnit testing